aultimus/slack-user-data-service/README.md

 and reliability in the face of any api changes.
 * I wrote integration tests as I wanted to test the full surface area of the service.
-This is a trade off against writing unit tests which would be quicker to write, run but would test less surface area.
+This is a trade off against writing unit tests which would be quicker to write and run but would test less surface area.
 * I chose not to process team_joined events but it would not be much work to add this functionality, this is because I have observed user_changed events to accompany team_join events in every occasion that I have witnessed them.